NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU2-Sequence---Prerelease-for-Ball/Home/ProfilesandExtensions/ProfilesIndex.page.md

 <td>6</td>
 </tr>
 <tr>
-<td>{{pagelink:Profile-Observation-Lab-67452,text:UKCore-Observation-Lab}}</td>
+<td>{{pagelink:Profile-Observation-Group-67431,text:UKCore-Observation-Group-Lab}}</td>
 <td>active</td>
-<td>A profile derived from the UK Core Observation profile to define the minimal set of data to query and retrieve information of measurements and simple assertions made about an individual, device or other subject.</td>
+<td>Defines the UK Core constraints and extensions on the Observation resource for the minimal set of data to query and retrieve information related to laboratory test groups and panels.</td>
 <td>6</td>
 </tr>
 <tr>
-<td>{{pagelink:Profile-Observation-Group-67431,text:UKCore-Observation-LabGroup}}</td>
+<td>{{pagelink:Profile-Observation-Lab-67452,text:UKCore-Observation-Lab}}</td>
 <td>active</td>
-<td>A profile derived from the UK Core Observation profile to define the minimal set of data to query and retrieve information for results borne from a single request panel, or profile.</td>
+<td>Defines the UK Core constraints and extensions on the Observation resource for the minimal set of data to query and retrieve information related to individual laboratory test results.</td>
 <td>6</td>
 </tr>
 <tr>